aagarwal-gtr/LiCS/Assignment 2/README.txt

-/*
-Logic in Computer Science CS F214
-Assignment No. 2

-Abhinav Agarwal
-2013A7PS124P

-Varun Vasudevan
-2013A7PS103P

-Section No. 2
-*/

-Brief: Write a Prolog program for codifying Article I : Sections 6 to 8 of the Constitution of the U.S.

 The nine queries, covering all clauses from sections 6-8, formulated by us are below.
 Please follow query formats as specified below in the explanations and examples..
 Press ';' when runing queries with multiple possible outputs.